 We’ve heard there are law firms that make you fight to take on a pro bono case.
 We’d rather you save your fight for the courtroom.
-Your pro bono clients are as welcome as you are, and we actively encourage work on pro bono cases.
+Your pro bono clients are as welcome as you are.
+We actively encourage work on pro bono cases, and there is no cap on pro bono hours here.
 The firm commits to spending five percent of our annual billable time on pro bono work, and we often exceed that threshold.